What is this release for?

 Joomla 4.x is Joomla’s latest major version.

-Joomla 3.10 will continue to be supported until August 2023 although as its now over 16 months since the release of Joomla 3.10 and 4.0 Joomla 3 will only get security releases.
+Joomla 3.10 will continue to be supported until August 2023 although as it is now over 18 months since the release of Joomla 3.10 and 4.0 Joomla 3 will only get security releases.

 You should be planning or in the process of migrating to the latest version of Joomla.